 Matthew Welch has dedicated his career to leading mission-based organizations through the challenges of achieving growth, scale, and self-sufficiency.
 His work experience spans government, nonprofit, and for-profit sectors, and he has led teams in entering new markets, launching products and programs, and increasing the efficiency and effectiveness of operations.

 As President, Mr. Welch works with the Board of Directors to develop the organization’s strategic objectives and then lead the staff in implementing them.
 He oversees the financing of the organization through fundraising and commercial activities, and is responsible for the operations that support these areas and the work of the SASB standards-setting board and its technical staff.

 Mr. Welch has broad experience in strategy, operations, and product development, developed through senior roles at Kaplan Test Prep, Kaplan K12 Learning Services, Junyo, Teachscape, and The Rotary Foundation.
 Years of experience with education programs, software and data products, and research studies give him a good background for equipping the market with offerings that support education and use of the SASB standards.

 Mr. Welch holds a BA from Grinnell College and a MPA in management and public policy from Columbia University.
-He is member of the Grinnell College Board of Trustees, where he has served on the Finance and Development Committees.
-He currently chairs the Academic Affairs Committee.
+He is a member of the Grinnell College Board of Trustees, where he has served on the Finance, Development, and Academic Affairs Committees.
+He currently chairs the Audit Committee.

 JAY WILLOUGHBY, CFA